• Skip to primary navigation

 • Continue stirring constantly and return it to a boil and when it comes back to a hard boil, continue boiling it for exactly one minute.
 (Set a timer to make sure you get it for a full minute).

-• Remove from the stove & immediately ladle the hot mixture into sterilized hot jars.
+• Remove from the stove and immediately ladle the hot jam into sterilized hot jars.
+Be sure to leave ¼ headspace.
 Wipe off the top of the jars with a wet paper towel.

 • Place lids on jars, screw on tightly.
 Process in a hot bath (boiling water) for 10 minutes to seal the jars.